cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 //And here's the important part: we're importing the two things that will allow us to use Cogment.

-//First, the 'useActions' hook which will give us the observations of our human agent, as well as allow us to make actions. import { useActions } from "./hooks/useActions";
+//First, the 'useActions' hook which will give us the observations for us, as the human agent, as well as allow us to send actions. import { useActions } from "./hooks/useActions";

 //Second, our 'cogSettings'.
 This is a file that was generated when we ran